RosannaRossington/RosannaRossington.github.io/_portfolio/2_project.markdown

 A Rails application with PostgreSQL that brings a social aspect to shopping online.
 An individual five-day project that allows you to share links to products you think would suit a friend.

-	---
-	layout: post
-	title: Project
-	description: a project with a background image
-	img: /img/12.jpg
-	---

 <div class="img_row">